upenn-embedded/final-project-s25-cod/README.md

 *In a few sentences, describe your final project.*

+Our final project is a self-balancing two-wheeled robot designed to function as an inverted pendulum.
+Using sensors like an IMU and a PID control algorithm, the robot continuously adjusts its position to stay upright.
+The project combines embedded systems, control theory, and real-time programming, and explores how stabilization technologies can be applied in areas like robotics, mobility, and accessibility.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

+Our project aims to design and build a self-balancing two-wheeled robot that functions as an inverted pendulum system.
+The core challenge lies in stabilizing a naturally unstable system using real-time feedback and control.
+This problem is a classic example in control theory and also has many practical applications in technologies such as personal mobility devices, autonomous robots, and camera stabilization platforms.

+What makes this project particularly interesting is the opportunity to apply theoretical concepts—such as PID control, sensor fusion, and real-time processing—to a dynamic, physical system.
+In addition to the technical learning experience, the project highlights the importance of stabilization systems in increasing accessibility.
+For example, self-balancing mechanisms are used in assistive devices that help individuals with limited mobility safely navigate various environments.
+The intended purpose of our project is to gain hands-on experience with embedded systems while exploring how intelligent control and stabilization can be used to improve technology and help others.

 ### 3. System Block Diagram